Western PA CARES for Kids preparing for Child Abuse Prevention Month in April

 Berger also said the center is asking the public to show their support by wearing blue on April 3, and if possible take photos to be posted to the CARES Facebook page.
 These photos can be emailed again to cburkett@carescac.org or tag the center in photos @Western PA CARES for Kids on Facebook or @wpacaresforkids on Instagram.

 Berger also encouraged interested businesses or schools to contact the center if they were willing to display a poster in their window showing support for the children of Jefferson County during April.
-There will also be a “jean day” at some local school on April 14, and donations will go to CARES to fund the purchase of school supplies and Christmas gifts for children at the center who might not otherwise have a Christmas.
+There will also be a “jean day” at some local schools on April 14, and donations will go to CARES to fund the purchase of school supplies and Christmas gifts for children at the center who might not otherwise celebrate Christmas.

 “We must work together as a community to increase awareness about child abuse and contribute to promoting it.
 The social and emotional well being of children and families in a safe, stable and nurturing environment,” Berger said.